top of page

 Here at Bountiful Gardens, we have the pleasure of being surrounded by endless Echinacea!
 In this video, you’ll learn what you need to know to grow this perennial like a pro!

-• Echinacea's "petals" are actually bracts!
+• Echinacea's "petals" are actually bracts--the true flowers are on the cone

 Gorgeous red Echinacea with a Monarch butterfly gathering nectar